-10 Goal Name HP-10 Coordinated Entry System Goal Coordinated entry system (CES) is a fair, immediate, low barrier, person-centered Description process that helps communities prioritize housing assistance based on • vulnerability and severity of service needs to ensure that people who need assistance the most can receive it in a timely manner.
-Participation in the CES process is integral to both ESG and HOPWA programs.
-The CES process provides information about service needs and gaps to help communities plan their assistance and identify needed resources.
 11 Goal Name HP-11 Administration Goal Administrative funds will be utilized to ensure the appropriate, effective and Description efficient use of ESG and HOPWA funds by service providers and State Administrators.
 12 Goal Name HP-12 Homeless Management Information System Goal Funding for the administration and operation of the Homeless Management Description Information System (HMIS).
 13 Goal Name HR-1 Rental Housing - New Construction / Rehab Goal Rental housing for low-income households is a high priority need.
-HOME funds Description will be used with other rental housing development resources to increase the inventory of rentals for this target population.
-14 Goal Name HR-3 Rental Housing SpN - New Construction/Rehab Goal Rental housing for special needs populations is a high priority need.
-HOME funds Description will be used with other rental housing development resources to increase the inventory of rentals for this target population.
-15 Goal Name HO-2 For Sale Housing - Self Help Building Method Goal Affordable for sale units are a high priority need.
-HOME funds may be used to Description construct new, affordable for-sale housing, using a self-help building method.
-16 Goal Name HR-4 HTF Rental Housing New Construction/Acq/Rehab Goal Rental housing for extremely low-income households is a high priority Description need.
-National Housing Trust Funds will be used with other resources to increase 47 CodNo the inventory of affordable rentals for this target population.
-17 Goal Name HA-1 Administration Goal Funds will be used for the efficient and effective administration of federal Description programs, including affirmatively furthering fair housing.
+HOME funds will Description be used with other rental housing development resources to increase the inventory of rentals for this target population.
+14 Goal Name HO-1 For Sale Housing - New Construction / Rehab.
+Goal Affordable for-sale units are a high priority need.
+HOME funds may be used to Description construct new, affordable for-sale housing units.
+15 Goal Name HR-4 HTF Rental Housing New Construction/Acq/Rehab Goal Rental housing for extremely low-income households is a high priority need.
+Description National Housing Trust Funds will be used with other resources to increase the inventory of affordable rentals for this target population.
+16 Goal Name HA-1 Administration Goal Funds will be used for the efficient and effective administration of federal Description programs, including affirmatively furthering fair housing.
+Goal Name HR-2 Tenant Based Rental Assistance 17 Goal Tenant Based Rental Assistance helps low- and very low-income households with Description rent, making housing more affordable to those who qualify.
+Goal Name HO-2 For Sale Housing - Self Help Building Method 18 Goal Affordable for-sale units are a high priority need.
+Home funds may be used to 10 Description construct new or rehabilitate existing affordable for-sale housing units using a self- help building method.
+Goal Name HO-3 Homebuyer Financing 19 Goal HOME funds may be used to provide down payment/closing cost assistance and Description gap loans through various county homebuyer loan programs and provide homebuyer education and counseling sessions.